To upload a logo, you will first need to register an account with us.

 POSTED ON 03 May 2022

-Meet our latest Zesti ambassador, Alexandra Elain Adams, nursing student from Wales.
+Meet our latest Zesti ambassador, Alexandra Elain Adams, medical student from Wales.
 Alexandra's #morethanmyscrubs story is something pretty special and stands as a reminder that passion, determination and spirit truly is at the heart of achieving your dreams no matter what.

 Hi Zesti!
 My name is Alexandra Elaine Adams.